 Draft Scout Player News

-09/25/13 - CB Cortez Allen (ankle) returned to practice after missing the past two games.
-He is expected to start on Sunday.
+09/29/15 - CB Cortez Allen (knee) went through a full practice after missing the past two games.

 Note: External news links will open in a new browser window.
 Draft Scout provides this information as extra research on the above player and cannot guarantee links will always work due to newspapers changing publishing links and stories at any time.
 We will not post any external links that make you to sign up for membership at posting, unless that outlet changes it's service over time, all should be clean, direct news links.